Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• Ginkgo tincture in liquid preparations
+• Ginkgo homeopathic mother tincture in liquid preparations.

 Dosage